mendix/CommunityCommons/README.md

 ### Logging

+*CreateLogNode* - Initialize a log node without having a log line.

 *Log* - Prints a message to the Mendix log.

 *SimpleLog* - Logs a message to 'Community Commons' with loglevel 'Info'.

 *TimeMeasureStart* - Start timing something, and print the result to the log.

 *TimeMeasureEnd* - End timing something, and print the result to the log.

 ### Misc

 *AssertTrue* - Shorthand for checking something, and throwing an error if that something is not true.
 Saves creating three microflow items for things that MUST be true.

 *CreateUserIfNotExists* - (Microflow) Create a user with predefined password an role.
 Useful during startup for integration purposes.
 Changed in 2.4: The user now always gets updated, if even the user already exists.